Amiga emulation: Denise

+Commodore PET

+The Commodore PET, introduced in July 2015, was an Android smartphone with Commodore 64 and Amiga emulation built-in.

 Legality

 Amiga emulation software is legal by itself.
 However, a copy of a Kickstart ROM from a real Amiga is required for legal use, which is still protected under copyright laws.
 The Workbench software and many other programs and games are also copyrighted and illegal to download, although there are a number of recognized sites which offer free legal downloads of Amiga games.
 The Amiga Forever emulation package offers legal copies of Kickstart, Workbench and various games.

 Another legal option for Amiga emulation is the AROS Research Operating System, which is available as free software.
 An AROS boot ROM can be used instead of Kickstart, which allows booting the m68k port of AROS from a floppy or CD image.